L. S. Lowry: Awards and honours

 Lowry was awarded an honorary Master of Arts degree by the University of Manchester in 1945, and Doctor of Letters in 1961.
 In April 1955 Lowry was elected as an Associate Member of the Royal Academy of Arts and in April 1962 became a full Royal Academician.
 At the end of December of the same year his membership status evolved to that of Senior Academician having reached the age of 75.
 He was given the freedom of the city of Salford in 1965.

-In 1975 he was awarded two honorary Doctor of Letters degrees by the Universities of Salford and Liverpool.
+In 1975 he was awarded honorary Doctor of Letters degrees by the Universities of Salford and Liverpool.
 In 1964, the art world celebrated his 77th birthday with an exhibition of his work and that of 25 contemporary artists who had submitted tributes at Monk's Hall Museum, Eccles.
 The Hallé orchestra performed a concert in his honour and Prime Minister Harold Wilson used Lowry's painting The Pond as his official Christmas card.
 Lowry's painting Coming Out of School was depicted on a postage stamp of highest denomination in a series issued by the Post Office depicting great British artists in 1968.

-Lowry twice declined appointment to the Order of the British Empire: as an Officer (OBE) in 1955, and as a Commander (CBE) in 1961, Lowry saying "There seemed little point.. once mother was dead" (as seen in the end credits of the movie Mrs Lowry & Son).
+Lowry twice declined appointment to the Order of the British Empire: as an Officer (OBE) in 1955, and as a Commander (CBE) in 1961, Lowry saying "There seemed little point ... once mother was dead" (as seen in the end credits of the movie Mrs Lowry & Son).
 He turned down a knighthood in 1968, and appointments to the Order of the Companions of Honour (CH) in 1972 and 1976.
 He holds the record for the most honours declined.